-• In 2020, IEC partnered with NYC Parks and the Cornell Cooperative Extension to pilot an eelgrass restoration project at a site in Raritan Bay, off the shore of Staten Island near Conference House Park.
+• Since 2020, IEC partnered with NYC Parks and the Cornell Cooperative Extension to pilot an eelgrass restoration project at a site in Raritan Bay, off the shore of Staten Island near Conference House Park.
 This would be the second eelgrass restoration pilot site joins others sites in the Harbor adjacent to Bush Terminal Park in Brooklyn.

 While the majority of the IEC's funding comes from other sources-primarily federal Clean Water Act Section 106 grants-state funding is critical to enable the Commission to implement the work plan of the grants and to meet the match requirement for federal grants.
-In federal fiscal year 2020, IEC was awarded almost \$1,000,000 (\$919,797) in federal funds from CWA Section 106 and Long Island Sound appropriations.
+In federal fiscal year 2021, IEC was awarded over \$1,000,000 (\$1,356,000) in federal funds from CWA Section 106 and Long Island Sound appropriations.
 IEC is only eligible to apply and receive this annual federal funding if it can demonstrate and document non-federal matching support in the amount of \$214,051.

 In 2008, IEC had a staff of 19.
-Today, we have four full-time staff members.
+Today, we have five full-time staff members.
 Despite the reductions in resources and staff, IEC has persevered, and actually expanded its scope of environmental monitoring.
 We tightened our belts, consolidated and focused available resources to accomplish what was most important-maintaining the ability to address the most pressing water quality needs in our District and of our member states.

 New York had a long history of supporting the work of the IEC until 2009 when financial stresses caused the state to cut previous appropriations of over \$300,000 to the statutory minimum level of funding-\$15,000-as set forth in the Tri-State Compact of 1936.
 Going forward, IEC is requesting that the annual non-federal match of \$214,051 be provided by our three member states in accordance with the structure set forth in the Tri-State Compact-45% support from New York and New Jersey and 10% support from Connecticut.
-While IEC recognizes and appreciates the Environmental Protection Fund appropriation of \$41,600 in the Executive Budget released January 19, 2021, we respectfully ask the Legislature to increase the appropriation in the New York State FY2021-2022 for the Interstate
+While IEC recognizes and appreciates the Environmental Protection Fund appropriation of \$41,600 in the Executive Budget released January 18, 2022, we respectfully ask the Legislature to increase the appropriation in the New York State FY2022-2023 for the Interstate Environmental Commission to 45 percent of the required \$214,051 matching funds-\$96,323.
+This level of funding is critical to ensure IEC's continued eligibility to apply for and receive federal funding of almost \$1,000,000 annually, yielding New York State a significant return on its investment.

-A TRI-STATE WATER AND AIR POLLUTION CONTROL AGENCY

-2800 Victory Boulevard, Building 6S, Room 106 • Staten Island, New York 10314 PHONE: (718) 982-3792 WEB SITE: www.iec-nynjct.org
+A TRI-STATE WATER AND AIR POLLUTION CONTROL AGENCY 2800 Victory Boulevard, Building 6S, Room 106 • Staten Island, New York 10314 PHONE: (718) 982-3792 WEB SITE: www.iec-nynjct.org